Raymond Alphonse Lucker: Bishop of New Ulm

-Lucker was named the second bishop of the Diocese of New Ulm on December 23, 1975 by Paul VI.
-His installation took place on February 19, 1976, at the Cathedral of the Holy Trinity in New Ulm.
+Lucker was named the second bishop of New Ulm on December 23, 1975, by Paul VI.
+His installation took place on February 19, 1976, at the Cathedral of the Holy Trinity in New Ulm, Minnesota.

 During his 25-year tenure, Lucker earned a reputation as one of the most progressive Catholic bishops in the country.
 He was a pioneer in the national movement to reform Catholic education, helping the nationwide development of the Confraternity of Christian Doctrine and the National Conference of Diocesan Directors.

-In 1989, he engaged in a public disagreement with Cardinals Joseph Ratzinger (later Pope Benedict XVI) and Cardinal John J. O'Connor over the state of catechesis in the United States.
+In 1989, Lucker engaged in a public disagreement with Cardinals Joseph Ratzinger (later Pope Benedict XVI) and Cardinal John J. O'Connor over the state of catechesis in the United States.
 During a meeting in Rome, Ratzinger allegedly said, "The developments in catechesis in the post-conciliar period, to a large extent, [have] been turned over to the so-called professional.
 This, in turn, has led to an excess of experimentation...making it all the more difficult to recognize that of the Gospel."
 O'Connor was reported to have said, "Basically confusion and diversity in catechetical materials have left an entire generation in a state of ambiguity.
 Some bishops are bludgeoned into compliance...and some bishops are browbeaten by directors of religious education so that bishops' feelings of inadequacy are heightened."
 In response, Lucker declared, "If what the two cardinals say is true, then there is no catechetical renewal and we have to go back to the '50s.
 Or, if it is not true, then we have an enormous communications problem with our own bishops and with many other people."
-The following year, he again criticized Cardinal Ratzinger after the Vatican announced it would give the world's bishops five months to express concerns about its draft of a universal catechism for adults; Lucker said, "A textbook is not the center and the focus of catechesis."
+The following year, he again criticized Ratzinger after the Vatican announced it would give the world's bishops five months to express concerns about its draft of a universal catechism for adults; Lucker said, "A textbook is not the center and the focus of catechesis."
 Lucker was also a harsh critic of the Vatican's bureaucracies, once saying, "I'm convinced that the biggest obstacle to the renewal of the Church is the Roman Curia."
-He once placed one of his parishes under interdict until every member received psychological counseling after the parishioners objected to a nun, who was trained in New Age spirituality, decided to replace a crucifix in the church's sanctuary with a "cosmic pillow."

 Lucker also served as episcopal moderator of Pax Christi; as a member of the Catholic Theological Society of America; and as a member of the National Conference of Catholic Bishops' Administrative Committee and the committees on Latin America, Evangelization, Diaconate, Laity, Catechetical Directory, and Charismatic Renewal.

 Retirement and legacy

-On November 17, 2000, Pope John Paul II accepted Lucker's resignation as Bishop of New Ulm after he was diagnosed with malignant melanoma.
+On November 17, 2000, Pope John Paul II accepted Lucker's resignation as bishop of New Ulm after he was diagnosed with malignant melanoma.
 Raymond Lucker died at Our Lady of Good Counsel Home in St. Paul on September 18, 2001, at age 74.
 He is buried at New Ulm Catholic Cemetery.